Objective-Redux/Objective-Redux/README.md

 # Start using it now

-Can't wait to get started?

-You can read the full documentation here:
+You can read the full documentation, along with examples, here:

 https://objective-redux.github.io/Objective-Redux/